 Aryeh Botwinick received his Ph.D. from the Inter-Disciplinary Program in Political Philosophy at Princeton University in 1973.
-He teaches regularly within the Department upper-class electives and graduate courses in political theory.
-Among the courses that he teaches on a regular basis are Classical Political Philosophy, Ancient and Medieval Political Philosophy, Modern Political Philosophy, Introduction to Political Philosophy, Seminar in Political Philosophy, Theories of Justice, Contemporary Theories of Democracy, American Political Thought, and 19th and 20th Century Political Philosophy.
+He teaches regularly within the Department upper-class electives and graduate courses in the philosophical foundations of religion and medieval Jewish philosophy.

 He received the College of Liberal Arts Award for Excellence in Teaching in 2008 and a Senior Fellowship to the Maimonides Center for Advanced Studies at the University of Hamburg in 2017.